what happens when you file a complaint against a doctor what happens when you file a complaint against a doctor

 What happens during the investigation?

 During the investigation, medical records are reviewed, and interviews are conducted with involved parties, including patients and healthcare staff.
-Experts may be consulted to evaluate if professional standards were met, helping gather necessary evidence to determine the validity of the complaint.
+Experts may be consulted to evaluate if professional standards were met, helping gather the necessary evidence to determine the validity of the complaint.

-What are possible outcomes of a complaint?
+What are the possible outcomes of a complaint?

 If misconduct is verified, disciplinary actions may range from reprimands to license suspension or revocation.
 If claims are unsubstantiated, the complaint may be dismissed.
 This ensures fairness, taking action only where justified by evidence.